ayee/tenable-search/README.md

 Tenable-search project implements a search index of assets and vulnerabilities extracted from Tenable.io

 ### Source code structure
-- tenable_search : Python code to be run as a Python client continously to download assets and vulnerabilities from Tenable bulk object download APIs, and write/index them into a Postgres database
+- tenable_search : Python code to be run as a Python client continuously to download assets and vulnerabilities from Tenable bulk object download APIs, and write/index them into a Postgres database

 - Tenable-search project uses [docker-compose](https://docs.docker.com/compose/) to construct 2 Docker containers: `postgres-docker` for hosting the Postgres database and the other `pytenable-client-docker` for the Python client